 “Research data and anecdotal accounts indicate that CBD and THC have differential effects on sleep – both can be alerting or sedating depending on dosage.
 Aside from THC and CBD, a patient should consider what terpenes are in the strain they want to consume before going to bed.”

 Sedating terpenes, according to the site, include terpinolene, nerolidol, phytol, linalool, and myrcene.

 THC, Insomnia and Other Sleep Problems

 Cannabis with THC does induce sleep.
 According to Healthline, consuming cannabis strains with higher levels of THC typically reduces the amount of REM sleep you get.
-This means you will likely have less dreams – and for those who experience PTSD – that means a decrease in nightmares, too.
+This means you will likely have less dreams.
+For those who experience PTSD, that means a decrease in nightmares, too.
 Less time dreaming means more time in deep sleep.
 And deep sleep is the most restorative, restful part of the sleep cycle.
-Breus says there is also emerging evidence suggesting that THC may improve breathing during sleep, which makes THC a potential therapy in the treatment of sleep apnea.
+Breus says there is also emerging evidence suggesting that THC may improve breathing during sleep.
+This makes THC a potential therapy in the treatment of sleep apnea.
 According to Project CBD, the use of cannabis is prevalent among those who suffer from post-traumatic stress disorder (PTSD).
-A small open trial conducted in Israel showed that 5mg of smoked THC twice a day resulted in improved sleep and reduced frequency of nightmares in patients with PTSD.
+A small open trial conducted in Israel showed that 5mg of smoked THC twice a day resulted in improved sleep.
+Additionally, it reduced frequency of nightmares in patients with PTSD.

 CBD, Insomnia and Other Sleep Problems